Live transport of farm animals

-We are working in a number of different ways to improve the conditions in which all animals are transported.
+We're working in a number of different ways to improve the conditions in which all farm animals are transported.
 If animal welfare isn't made a priority during live transport, there's a high risk of them suffering.
 This is because:

 - Handling during loading onto and unloading from vehicles can be stressful.

 - During transport, animals may be faced with strange sights, movements, noises, smells and unfamiliar animals.

 - Heat stress, lack of good ventilation and long periods without food, water or rest can add to welfare problems.